akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

 Specifically for the HTTPS destination type, the delivery timeout ensures that messages are processed within a specified period.
 Our system expects your endpoint to process the request in **`3 seconds`**.
 If the request takes longer than this duration, we stop trying to deliver it, the event will enter the retry process.

-Under normal circumstances, your HTTPS endpoint must handle the event as fast as it can.
+Under normal circumstances, your HTTPS endpoint must handle the event as fast as possible.
 **Our recommendation** is to put the message in a `queuing system` or in a `database`, and process the event asynchronously.

 ### Retry policy for transient failures